rephy/gdac_capstone/entry_level_ds_jobs_and_salaries.md

----
-title: '2024 Entry Level Data Science Jobs in the U.S.: Salaries and Opportunities'
+# 2024 Entry Level Data Science Jobs in the U.S.: Salaries and Opportunities
-author: "Raphael Manayon"
-date: "March 31, 2024"
----
+### by Raphael Manayon
+### March 31, 2024

 ## The Context